thoth-tech/documentation/docs/OnTrack/Jupyter Notebook/Docker-Documentation-Research-T1-2022.md

 ## Intro

-As we know, the Jupyter Notebook conversion feature will happen via processes that occur inside Docker containers.
+The Jupyter Notebook conversion feature will happen via processes that occur inside Docker containers.
 In this document we will discuss the main architecture of this structure in relation to OnTrack.

 OnTrack is deployed with two main containers that will always be running:

-- the frontend container which hosts the logic behind the user interface of OnTrack (mostly unrelated to this feature)
+- The front-end container which hosts the logic behind the user interface of OnTrack (mostly unrelated to this feature)
-- the backend container which hosts the logic related to database interactions and other processes
+- The back-end container which hosts the logic related to database interactions and other processes

 To achieve the Jupyter conversion feature, we will be using a new container that contains all of the dependencies (Python, TeX, etc.) needed for a .ipynb to PDF conversion, and performing the